The Big Five in the Serengeti

 It’s the world's largest land animal, and seeing one in its natural habitat is simply thrilling.
 In the Serengeti, these grey giants roam the plains and disappear into the woodlands.
 Female elephants live in close-knit clans and family bonds can last for 50 years.
 Males often leave the clan after 12 years to roam singly or form bachelor herds.
 Elephants frequently visit waterholes close to lodges.
 They are peaceful when left alone, but if an elephant feels threatened, get out of the way.
 Nothing scarier than being chased by an animal that weighs 7,000 kilos (imagine the weight of seven stacked cars) and trumpets loudly…

-The rhino is a pre-historic heavyweight,weighing in at 2,500 kilos.
+The rhino is a pre-historic heavyweight, weighing in at 2,500 kilos.
 There are two types of rhinos in Africa: the black and white rhino.
 As you might expect, the white rhino is not white, but grey like the others.
 The name ‘white’ was misinterpreted after early Dutch settlers used the word ‘wijd’ (wide), referring to its broad lips.
 Unfortunately, the rhino has a horn that’s worth more than its weight in gold.
 Over the past several decades, the rhino population in the Serengeti ecosystem has suffered greatly due to poaching: rhino numbers decreased from 1,000 to less than 70 individuals.
-The female rhino only gives birth every five years, making the rhino one of the most challenging animals to spot in the Serengeti, but with an experienced guide by your side, you might get lucky!
+The female rhino only gives birth every five years, making the rhino one of the most challenging animals to spot in Serengeti National Park, but with an experienced guide by your side, you might get lucky!

 Other wildlife in the Serengeti